bioboot/bggn213_f17/lectures.md

 - View and interpret the structural models in the PDB,
 - Understand the classic `Sequence>Structure>Function` via energetics and dynamics paradigm,
 - Appreciate the role of bioinformatics in mapping the ENERGY LANDSCAPE of biomolecules,
-- Be able to use the Bio3D package for exploratory analysis of protein sequence-structure-function-dynamics relationships,
+- Be able to use the Bio3D package for exploratory analysis of protein sequence-structure-function-dynamics relationships.
-- Appreciate how bioinformatics can predict functional dynamics & aid drug discovery.

 **Material**: